applicaster/developer.applicaster.com/book/player/intro.md

 #### Datasource Protocols

-The following pages contain protocols for datasource providers to send additional data on a video item.
+The following pages contain protocols for datasource providers to send additional data related to a video item, as part of the video item's feed.
 Video players that implement these features should rely on these protocols to obtain the relevant data:
 * [Video Advertising](/Zapp-Pipes/protocols/video_advertising_protocol.md)
 * [Text Tracks](/Zapp-Pipes/protocols/video_text_tracks_protocol.md)